python/cpython/Doc/c-api/object.rst

    i.e. contained in ``cls.__mro__``.

    Normally only class objects, i.e. instances of :class:`type` or a derived class, are considered classes.
-However, objects can override this by haivng a :attr:`__bases__` attribute (which must be a tuple of base classes).
+However, objects can override this by having a :attr:`__bases__` attribute (which must be a tuple of base classes).